World Triathlon: Ranking system

 World Triathlon publishes and maintains the World Rankings for the men's and women's competitions in both short and long course for triathlon and duathlon as well as aquathlon and winter triathlon races it also has a ranking for the national teams mixed relay.
 Each ranking has a slightly different point system but all are calculated via a rolling calendar, by taking a set number of the highest scoring results from the previous 52 weeks and adding them to a set number of the highest scoring results from the 53 to 104 weeks previous.
 Each races maximum score is decided by the ITU's ranking criteria and then the athlete who comes first will earn that many points with each following athlete earning 7.5% less point than the athlete before them.

 Championships

-In its founding year World Triathlon only ran the World triathlon championship, the following year it also began hosting the duathlon world championship.
-In 1991 the ITU started hosting a series of triathlon races as the triathlon World Cup.
-The distances chosen for the World championship and World Cup races were 1,500m swimming, 40 km of bike and 10 km of running, these parameters were chosen from existing distances in swimming, cycling and running disciplines in the Olympic Games.
-This triathlon distance has become known as the standard distance in the world of triathlon.
-In 1994 to have a long-distance championship similar to Ironman Triathlon events but hosted by the sports governing body the Long Distance Triathlon World Championships was founded and in 1997 parity was brought to duathlon with the Long Distance Duathlon World Championships.
-Also in 1997 the first Winter Triathlon World Championships was held giving the sport of winter triathlons its own world championship.
-Then in 1998 the Aquathlon World Championships were inaugurated, giving aquathlon its own world championship.
-In 2009 the Triathlon Mixed Relay World Championships was held to organise an elite-level international relay.
-The most recently created tournament is the Cross Triathlon World Championships; similar to how long-distance world championships were introduced to mirror the well known Ironman events, it was created to allow the sports governing body to have a world championship instead of XTERRA Triathlon.
-Both Ironman and XTERRA also operate 'world championship' events.

 The world championship events organised by World Triathlon include: